ARKopp/fabacademy2016/index.md

 This year (2016) I will participate in the Fabacademy course called "How to make anything" with about 350 other students in over 80 Fablabs all over the world.
 I will participate at the Fablab Barcelona.
 On this website I will document my course acitivty and my [final project](final).
-[Here](http://archive.fabacademy.org/) you can see the student website of the bast years.
+The student websites of the bast years you find [here](http://archive.fabacademy.org/).

 # About